 Soft floral: Floral fragrances that are soft and powdery.
 Besides flowers they often contain aldehydes, iris (not the flower, but the root), musk or vanilla.

-Floral oriental: Perfumes that contain sweet spicy elements (such as amber and incense), combined with intoxicating flowers such as orange blossom, gardenia or tuberose.
+Floral amber: Perfumes that contain sweet spicy elements (such as amber and incense), combined with intoxicating flowers such as orange blossom, gardenia or tuberose.

-Soft oriental*: soft, warm perfumes with warming herbs, incense or even carnation.
+Soft amber: soft, warm perfumes with warming herbs, incense or even carnation.

-Oriental*: heavier fragrances built around sweet, warm notes such as vanilla, cinnamon, musk, tokaboon or cardemon.
+Amber: heavier fragrances built around sweet, warm notes such as vanilla, cinnamon, musk, tokabean or cardamon.
 Perfumes with sharper spices such as pepper, nutmeg, cloves or cumin can also be included in this category.

-Woody oriental*: Spicy fragrances combined with more earthy, woody notes such as patchouli and sandalwood.
+Woody amber: Spicy fragrances combined with more earthy, woody notes such as patchouli and sandalwood.